grafana/k6-docs/docs/sources/next/using-k6-browser/migrating-to-k6-v0-52.md

 To ensure your scripts work with the latest release of the non-experimental k6 browser module, you must:

-1. change the import from `k6/experimental/browser` to `k6/browser`.
+1. Change the import from `k6/experimental/browser` to `k6/browser`.
-2. ensure that all the synchronous (sync) APIs that have been migrated over to async are handled appropriately.
+2. Ensure that all the synchronous (sync) APIs that have been migrated over to async are handled appropriately.
 In most cases, you will only need to add `await` in front of the API call.

 For example, before: